ergoplatform/ergodocs/docs/dev/protocol/eutxo/ergo_vs_cardano.md

 Ergo and Cardano are pioneers in implementing the extended UTXO (eUTXO) model and have collaborated to advance research and development in this area through the eUTXO Alliance.
 Cardano's implementation of data inputs is just one example of how we can work together.

-One notable development between the Ergo and Cardano communities is the Rosen Bridge, currently in beta testing.
+One notable development between the Ergo and Cardano communities is [Rosen Bridge](rosen.md), which is currently live.
 This bridge enables the transfer of wrapped ADA tokens from Cardano to Ergo and vice versa, promoting interoperability and collaboration between the platforms and their communities.
-Cardano users can access the DeFi ecosystem on Ergo with this bridge using wrapped ADA or native ADA tokens.
+Cardano users can now access the DeFi ecosystem on Ergo with this bridge using wrapped ADA or native ADA tokens.

 Moreover, ErgoMixer, as the only token mixer in the space, enables users to mix wrapped ADA and other native tokens, such as wrapped HOSKY.
 After mixing the tokens in ErgoMixer, users can bridge them back to Cardano.
 These native tokens can be used in SigmaFi, SigmaO, or any budding dApps available on sigmaverse.io.

-Through these collaborations and developments, Ergo and Cardano can enhance their respective platforms, promote interoperability, and advance the adoption of the eUTXO model in the blockchain community.

-One notable difference between the two ecosystems is the allocation of resources.
-Cardano, with its larger community and Catalyst funding, tends to have more developers working on specific problems and creating fleshed-out tooling.
-In contrast, Ergo's smaller developer community may focus on specific solutions rather than generic ones.
-However, Ergo developers would appreciate features like deserialize/serialize types in ErgoScript, especially for composite types (structs of other types), to make contracts cleaner and more readable.

 ## Conclusion